gaetanBloch/maven-release/README.md

 # maven-release
-Usages of the Maven release plugin
+Usages of the Maven release plugin with circleci